 Experience Cedar + Stone Nordic Sauna

-Located in the heart of Duluth in Canal Park, Cedar + Stone Nordic Sauna provides a guided experience, embracing the centuries old practice of hot, cold, rest, rehydrate, repeat.
+Located just steps from Canal Park, Cedar + Stone Nordic Sauna provides a guided experience, embracing the centuries old practice of hot, cold, rest, rehydrate, repeat.
 You can either book a private sauna experience for just you or your group, or, in line with the Finnish tradition, join a communal sauna session.
 And, it’s the real deal.
 A Finnish journalist who visited earlier this year said Cedar + Stone has sauna skills that are alive and well, and that he enjoyed a very nice löyly (sauna).

 Enjoy the Winter Wonderland